 This clearly is the prevailing view among Greek authorities and Bible expositors.
-(For further study Woods 1976, 91.)
+For further study, see Woods (1976, 91).

 Do we [Paul and Barnabas] not have a right to lead about a wife who is a sister, as do also the other apostles, and the brothers of the Lord, and Cephas?
-(9:5).
+(1 Cor.
+9:5).

 The apostle could have made his point about family support without the inclusion of the word

-adelphen (“sister”); there obviously is a subtle suggestion in the employment of that term.
+adelphen (“sister”).
+There obviously is an implication in the employment of that term.

-(7) In his second Corinthian letter, the inspired apostle charged: “Be not unequally yoked with unbelievers” (6:14).
 Some have attempted to exclude marriage from this warning.
-They argue that since the Greek construction “be not” carries the force of “stop,” and since Paul had forbade the believer to leave an unbelieving companion simply on that basis (1 Corinthians 7:12ff), the context cannot be applied to marriage (Thompson 1970, 94).
+They argue that since the Greek construction “be not” carries the force of “stop,” and since Paul had forbidden the believer to leave an unbelieving companion simply on that basis (1 Cor.
+7:12ff), the context cannot be applied to marriage (Thompson 1970, 94).

 This, we believe, is a balanced view of this subject, which takes into consideration a broader variety of factors than some may have considered previously.